-When a source file is selected from the list in the main panel, the contents of that file will appear in the panel below where it may then be edited.
+When a source file is selected from the list in the main panel, the contents of that file will appear in center panel where it may then be edited.
 To open the file in a separate editing window, simply double click on the file in the list.